MadZen007/therethinktank-org/feature-resources/README.md

-This directory is for the Resource Center, to be deployed to `resources.therethinktank.org`.
+# Resource Center Spoke

+This folder will contain the resource center (spoke) for the Rethink Tank hub and spoke architecture.

+- Status: Not yet implemented